 - On the farm profile, you can add:

-- locations, for example an out-farm,
+- locations, for example, an out-farm,

-- users, for example your family and other farm workers you trust to administer animal treatments.
+- users, for example, your family and other farm workers you trust to administer animal treatments.

 You can include more than one herd number in your profile.
-For each herd profile, we’ll just need you to upload an image of letter, or movement cert, or similar, which verifies the name, address and herd number you are registering.
+For each herd profile, we’ll just need you to upload an image of a letter, or movement cert, or similar, which verifies the name, address and herd number you are registering.